flimd0g/ACM_Report_to_XML/README.md

-HTML to Excel Data Extraction and Insertion
+HTML to Excel Data Extraction and Insertion.

+This program is specifically designed for helping to keep track of custom ACM files but could be easily adjusted for a similar use-case.

 Overview

 This project provides a Python application that extracts specific data points from an HTML file and inserts the data into a specified Excel file.
 The application includes a graphical user interface (GUI) to facilitate file selection.